 Complicated grief and PTSD share a few similarities, which may be a promising link for researchers and mental health professionals who are trying to help those struggling with loss.
 Conventional grief is typically treated with talk therapy, but this approach can take a long time to yield results for individuals who are experiencing complicated grief and/or symptoms of PTSD.

-During sessions, a trained therapist induces rapid eye movements (similar to those that occur during deep sleep) by having a patient follow their hand movements.
+During sessions, a trained therapist induces eye movements (similar to those that occur during deep sleep) by having a patient follow their hand movements.
 These eye movements tax the patient’s working memory and allow them to essentially rewrite how the traumatic experience is stored in the brain so that all relevant information is still present and capable of being recalled, but without the distressing reactions that these memories used to elicit.
-This aspect of ART is based upon a technique called eye movement desensitization and reprocessing (EMDR), which has been suggested by the American Psychological Association for treatment of PTSD.
+This aspect of ART is based upon a technique called eye movement desensitization and reprocessing (EMDR), which has been conditionally recommended by the American Psychological Association for treatment of PTSD.
 Although this technique may sound similar, ART is not hypnotherapy.

 ART is an evidence-based technique that can be used in conjunction with medications and other types of therapy to reduce the severity of certain emotional triggers.
-This technique has been recognized by the Substance Abuse and Mental Health Services Association as an effective psychotherapy for PTSD, depression and stress, and as a promising therapy for symptoms of phobia, panic, anxiety, sleep and wake disorders, and antisocial behaviors.
+This technique has been recognized by the Substance Abuse and Mental Health Services Association (SAMHSA) as an effective psychotherapy for PTSD, depression and stress, and as a promising therapy for symptoms of phobia, panic, anxiety, sleep and wake disorders, and antisocial behaviors.
 In fact, most patients experience relief from symptoms in one to five sessions.
 This is a huge draw for individuals who are wary of the long-term personal and financial commitments that are usually associated with other types of therapy.

 How to Seek Treatment for Complicated Grief

-If you or someone you know is interested in finding a certified ART therapist or learning more about this type of therapy, visit the non-profit ART International website.
+If you or someone you know is interested in finding a certified ART therapist or learning more about this type of grief therapy, visit the non-profit ART International website.
 Even if ART does not sound like a good fit, it is still important to seek help throughout the grieving process.
 Hospice providers, therapists, religious organizations and support groups can provide valuable assistance in processing difficult emotions, resuming daily routines, accepting loss and connecting with peers who understand these unique challenges.